PromQL API

 #1.
 Introduction

-Starting from v6.2.1, DeepFlow supports PromQL.
-The following Prometheus APIs are currently implemented and can be called directly via HTTP as per the Prometheus API definition (opens new window):
+DeepFlow has supported PromQL since v6.2.1.
+The following Prometheus APIs are currently implemented.
+For direct HTTP calls, please refer to the Prometheus API definition (opens new window):

 Http Method Path Prometheus API Description